A History of Latin America and the Caribbean

 Numero Dos: The second is along the line of the first.
 In recent years, the terms “Hispanic” and “Latino” have appeared to describe those of Spanish and Portuguese heritage; the chief characteristics are a Spanish/Portuguese name, and the fact that most people of that heritage belong to the Roman Catholic Church.
 However, people often use the terms as if they define a separate race from whites, blacks and Asians, so keep in mind that a Hispanic/Latino person belongs to a particular culture, but does not have a certain “look” or skin color.
 Both whites and blacks can be considered “Hispanic”; so can Native American tribes like the Maya and Quechua.
 Sometimes even Filipinos are classified as Hispanic; they are Asian, of course, but because Spain ruled the Philippines for more than three hundred years, they are also part Spanish in ancestry, have Spanish-sounding names, and are 85% Catholic.

 Numero Tres: The pre-Columbian aspect of Latin America's heritage is a rediscovered part of world history.
 The Maya, Aztec and Inca civilizations were certainly grand in their heyday, but they and the lesser tribes around them had their cultures almost entirely obliterated by the Spanish conquests of the sixteenth century.
 After the conquistadors were finished, few people even knew what America had achieved before the Europeans arrived; most books simply started the history of the Americas with Christopher Columbus.
-Thus, when explorers and archaeologists began uncovering Maya ruins, and cities in the Andes like Machu Picchu, their discoveries came as a big surprise to the world.
+Thus, when explorers and archaeologists began uncovering lost cities like TIkal and Machu Picchu, their discoveries came as a big surprise to the world.
 As with the excavations conducted in the Middle East since 1800, this has restored an important legacy to all of humanity.
 Putting together the pieces has been difficult, though, because (1.) only the civilizations of Mesoamerica could read and write, (2.) only the countries known to contain buried treasure (e.g., Mexico, Guatemala, Colombia and Peru) saw much excavation until recently, and (3.) because robbers (huaqueros in Peru) have plundered valuable objects from archaeological sites, often smuggling them abroad, before scientists get a chance to study them.
 Therefore the story we tell before 1492 will have to be an incomplete story, with the very real possibility that new pieces will be added later, forcing a rewrite of this chapter, at least.